Shellharbour Airport: Airport facilities

 The primary runway is 16/34, with a paved surface measuring 1819 × 30 m.
 A displaced threshold reduces the available landing distance on runway 34 by 176 m to allow aircraft to clear high terrain along the approach path.
 16/34 is equipped with pilot activated low intensity runway lighting, as well as precision approach path indicator systems to assist with landings under varying conditions.
 The secondary runway 08/26 is suitable for day operations only as it is not equipped with runway lighting and is restricted to aircraft with Maximum Takeoff Weights less than 7500 kg.

 There is no control tower located at the airport and pilots must co-ordinate arrivals and departures using a Common Traffic Advisory Frequency, aided by an Aerodrome Frequency Response Unit (AFRU), which notifies pilots that their transmissions have been received on the frequency and activates lighting systems as appropriate.
-The nearest radio navigation aid for pilots is the Wollongong Non-Directional Beacon installation located within the airport boundary.
+The nearest radio navigation aid for pilots is the Wollongong Non-Directional Beacon installation on 239 kHz, located within the airport boundary.
 Fuel is available for piston, turbine and jet powered aircraft and an automated weather service also operates at the airport.

 Despite the length of the runway being sufficient for operating large passenger jets such as the Boeing 737, the pavements are currently only suitable for aircraft with a maximum takeoff weight not exceeding 25000 kg.
 This, as well as environmental and noise issues, limits the potential of Shellharbour Airport as a major gateway for commercial airline operations despite its proximity to Sydney.
 Despite this, Qantas donated City of Canberra, a Boeing 747-400 on 8 March 2015, where it made its final landing safely on the runway.
 Pilots trained on simulations for the landing and reduced the aircraft's weight including reducing the tyre pressure to 120 pounds per square inch from the typical 208, and carrying 25,400 litres of fuel, versus the maximum of 217,000 litres.